msiksnis/rainy-days-msiksnis/README.md

-# Rainy Days E-Commerce Project
+# Rainy Days E-Commerce website

 ## Overview

-Rainy Days is a sophisticated e-commerce platform, leveraging HTML, CSS, JavaScript, and WordPress API.
+Rainy Days is a sophisticated e-commerce platform (developed by Martins Siksnis as school (Noroff) project), leveraging HTML, CSS, JavaScript, and WordPress API.
 It features a dynamic product catalog, specialized for male and female categories, and includes advanced functionalities like favorites and a shopping bag.

 ## Features